 Main activity: Students create a fun, creative and unique advertisement to tell other young people about the role.
 It should show the research students have completed and explain any skills, experience or qualifications the role requires.
-The winning entry will be displayed publicly this year and shown online on our new website.
+The winning entry will be displayed in public for your local community to see, and featured in our online gallery.